9chauSDK/9chauSDK/FgamePKTKAndroid.md

 ```

 *Note: type of gameOrder parameter is json string.*
-*Note: type of serverID parameter is json string.*
+*Note: type of serverID parameter is string.*

 **Sample code:**